-The report also found that the overall environmental cost of plastic could be reduced by increasing the use of lower-carbon electricity in plastics production, adopting lower-emission transport modes, developing even more efficient plastic packaging, and increasing recycling and energy conversion of post-use plastics to help curb ocean https://papersmart.unon.org/resolution/upl oads/position_paper_icca.pdf litter and conserve resources.
-Replacing plastics with alternatives, however, would have significant negative environmental impacts, including on several of the SDGs especially SDG 2 (Zero Hunger), SDG 3 (Good Health and Well-Being), SDG 6 (Clean Water and Sanitation), SDG 12 (Responsible Consumption and Production), and SDG 13 (Climate Action).
+Member States/ observer organizations Summary of the submission Link Replacing plastics with alternatives, however, would have significant negative environmental impacts, including on several of the SDGs especially SDG 2 (Zero Hunger), SDG 3 (Good Health and Well-Being), SDG 6 (Clean Water and Sanitation), SDG 12 (Responsible Consumption and Production), and SDG 13 (Climate Action).
 The Women's Major group and NGO Major group, and undersigned organizations offer In the report Combating Marine Plastic Litter and Microplastics: An Assessment of the Effectiveness of Relevant International, Regional and Subregional Governance Strategies and Approaches, UN Environment provides a comprehensive review of existing frameworks and gaps as well as covering the potential legal and policy response options and their effectiveness, finding that "the existing global and regional legal landscape for addressing marine plastic litter and microplastics is fragmented and uneven" and to "address both the upstream and downstream impacts would require a high level of coordination and expansion of the scope of these different instruments," complicated by the "different levels of ratification."
-It concludes that "[n]o global agreement exists to specifically prevent marine plastic litter and microplastics or provide a comprehensive approach to managing the lifecycle of plastic litter and microplastics or provide a comprehensive approach to managing the lifecycle of plastics."
-Majors gaps identified in the report further include: No global institution with the mandate to coordinate current efforts and manage the issue upstream from the extraction of raw materials, design and use phases of plastic polymers and additives to final treatment and disposal; A lack of slobal standards for national monitoring and reporting on consumption, use, final treatment and trade of plastic waste; A lack of global standards for national monitoring and reporting on consumption, use, final treatment and trade of plastic waste; Little recognition at the international policy level of the potential risks to human health, particularly from micro- and nanoplastics, and the application of the precautionary principle and of freedom of information in this regard; Geographic gaps in the coverage of existing agreements, particularly on the high seas, but also with regard to internal waters and watersheds; Gaps in the development of legally binding instruments in key regions to manage marine pollution originating from https://papersmart.unon.org/resolution/uploads/position_paper_joint_ngo_submission_rev1.pdf

-- Poor/inadequate design of products to meet air and water quality standards in order to reduce emission of microplastics from wear and tear during use of the product, as well as evaluating compliance with such standards when conducting lifecycle and environmental impact assessments; - A failure to establish sustainable and profitable end-markets for all end-of-life plastics; - A lack of effective compliance and enforcement mechanisms; - No global liability and compensation mechanism for pollution by plastic. xxvii
+It concludes that "[n]o global agreement exists to specifically prevent marine plastic litter and microplastics or provide a comprehensive approach to managing the lifecycle of plastics." instruments https://papersmart.unon.org/ resolution/uploads/position_paper_j oint_ngo_submission_rev1.pdf Majors gaps identified in the report further include: No global institution with the mandate to coordinate current efforts and manage the issue upstream from the extraction of raw materials, design and use phases of plastic polymers and additives to final treatment and disposal; A lack of harmonized binding standards at the global level for the mitigation of pollution by plastic waste, particularly from land-based sources; • A lack of global standards for national monitoring and reporting on consumption, use, final treatment and trade of plastic waste; A lack of global industry standards for environmental controls and quality specifications of plastics; • Little recognition at the international policy level of the potential risks to human health, particularly from micro- and nanoplastics, and the application of the precautionary principle and of freedom of information in this regard; Geographic gaps in the coverage of existing agreements, particularly on the high seas, but also with regard to internal waters and watersheds; Gaps in the development of legally binding instruments in key regions to manage marine pollution originating from land; xxvi • A fragmented approach at the regional level to waste management, including wastewater treatment.
+This fragmented approach extends to the national level in many countries; Lack of data in some regions on the sources and the extent of plastics and microplastics in the marine environment, in organisms and on the associated health and ecosystem risks; Poor application of due diligence and the polluter pays principle within the various sectors of the plastics industry; Poor/inadequate design of products to meet air and water quality standards in order to reduce emission of microplastics from wear and tear during use of the product, as well as evaluating compliance with such standards when conducting lifecycle and environmental impact assessments; A failure to establish sustainable and profitable end-markets for all end-of-life plastics; A lack of effective compliance and enforcement mechanisms; No global liability and compensation mechanism for pollution by plastic.xxvii